pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

 => "hr"
 ```

-Finally, we can just search for a tag in a given category...
+Finally, we can just search for a tag in a given category:

 ```ruby
 tag = $evm.vmdb(:classification).find_by_name('department/hr')